 Among the many competitions Dow supports is the Sustainability Innovation Student Challenge Award, which goes to graduate students at pre-selected universities around the world working on sustainability research projects, especially those with an interdisciplinary component.
 Awards are $10,000 for the winner and $2,500 for the runner up.
 Dow also supports the Chemical Education Foundation’s You Be the Chemist Challenge as well as the FIRST Robotics competition.
 There is also the high school science competition the International Chemistry Olympiad.
 In addition to science competitions and awards, Dow also gives several million to universities in support of basic science education needs.

-Lastly for higher ed, not to be overlooked is Dow’s Matching Gifts program, which will match donations from Dow employees dollar for dollar, up to $10,000 per individual and $100,000 per institution each year.
-Note that only colleges and universities and their affiliates are eligible for these awards.
+Lastly for higher education, Dow’s Matching Gifts program matches donations from Dow employees dollar for dollar, up to $10,000 per individual and $100,000 per institution each year.
+New grantseekers should note that only colleges and universities and their affiliates are eligible for these awards.

 Dow's other major priority in STEM education is for K-12 teachers and students.
-Dow also gives to K-12 education internationally, such as through a “Dow Chemistry Class” program in which students in Thailand recently were able to conduct small-scale in-class experiments.
+The company supports K-12 education internationally through programs such as “Dow Chemistry Class,” in which students in Thailand recently were able to conduct small-scale in-class experiments.

-But Dow doesn’t just give mega grants to big educational institutions.
-In recent years, the funder has made hundreds of modest grants annually (including for STEM education), with many as small as several hundred dollars in a recent year.
+In addition to large grants to big educational institutions, this funder makes hundreds of modest grants annually (including for STEM education), including many for as small as several hundred dollars in a recent year.

-Dow also has a community grant program called DowGives, which appears to serve specific communities throughout the country, including in Michigan, Tennessee, and the Delaware Valley, and for which applications are administered locally.
+Dow also has a community grant program called DowGives, which serves specific communities throughout the country, including in Michigan, Tennessee, and the Delaware Valley.
+Applications for this are administered locally.

 - Andrew N. Liveris, Chairman and Chief Executive Officer